axibase/atsd/rule-engine/functions-link.md

 https://atsd_hostname:8443/entities/nurswgvml007
 ```

-The above URL could also be assembled manually:
+The above URL can also be assembled manually:

 ```javascript
 serverLink + '/entity/' + urlencode(entity)